Man Wakes Up After 5 Years In A Coma, Says He Was ‘Fully Aware’ As New Research Urges Not To Pull The Plug

-A Chinese man has amazed his doctors after waking up from a five year vegetative state.
-According to Metro UK, Li Zhihua, from Xiangyang in Hubei Province in China fell into a serious coma in 2013 after he was hit by a speeding motorcycle while riding his scooter to work.
+A Chinese man has amazed his doctors after waking up from a five-year vegetative state.
+According to Metro UK, Li Zhihua, from Xiangyang in China’s Hubei province, fell into a serious coma in 2013 after he was hit by a speeding motorcycle while riding his scooter to work.

 At the time, doctors told his wife, Zhang Guihuan, that her husband would be in a perpetually vegetative state and that she should hold no hope that he would ever revive.
-Nonetheless, Ms. Zhang decided to devote the next half decade to care for her husband.
+Nonetheless, Ms. Zhang decided to devote the next half-decade to care for her husband.

-She would spend up to 20 hours each day talking to her husband, playing songs, and even feeding him by placing food in his mouth.
+She would spend up to 20 hours each day talking to her husband, playing songs and even feeding him by placing food in his mouth.
 Due to the constant care, Zhang herself lost around 22 pounds and would only sleep two to three hours each day.

 Nonetheless, her hard work paid off, as her husband woke up in late August.

 “Wife, I love you,” were his first words.

 He added that though he was unable to speak, he had been fully aware of his surroundings while in the coma.
 The man’s doctors were amazed by the turn of events.

 “When he was taken to the hospital, he was in a vegetative state.
-He could not respond to anything,” said Dr Wan Qing’an.
+He could not respond to anything,” said Dr. Wan Qing’an.

-Doctors believe that Zhang’s care helped Li emerge from the coma, claiming that Mr Li’s nervous system had been stimulated by the music and conversation.
+Doctors believe that Zhang’s care helped Li emerge from the coma, claiming that his nervous system had been stimulated by the music and conversation.

 Li is currently making “great progress,” but he still needs to increase his range of movements to what it was before his brain injury.
 His wife is unsurprisingly still at his side, helping him walk and giving him massages to stimulate his muscles.